| Healing Abandonment Wounds by Margaret Paul I have counseled individuals, couples, families and business

 might find ourselves suddenly enraged or falling apart with intense tears.
 Our reaction seems too big for the situation, yet

 we cannot seem to stop the inner pain.
 We might start to shake violently as the old terror finally erupts.
+We want our beloved to take the pain away by stopping his or

 her behavior.
 If only he or she would not do the thing that activates these feelings, we would be fine.
 Yet until we actually

 heal these old, deep wounds, we will not be fine.
 We will always be vulnerable to having these wounds activated.
+Healing the abandonment wounds does not happen overnight, yet

 it does not have to take years either.
 Step one is to tune into your feelings with a willingness to take responsibility for